sl-design-system/components/docs/website/README.md

 ![image](https://user-images.githubusercontent.com/111562742/214264654-af3891e9-8814-45e0-b550-fc57d2f5af16.png)

-- `accessibility.md` - file keeps content for the **“Accessibility”** tab for button component
+- `accessibility.md` - file keeps content for the **“Accessibility”** tab for a button component
-- `button.json` - keeps information about layout and tags, layout should be the same for every component and tags should contain component name like button in this example
+- `button.json` - keeps information about layout and tags, **layout** should be the same for every component and **tags** should contain component name like "button" in this example
 - `button.md` - file keeps informations such like **title**, which contains component name and **description**, which contains short component description
 - `code.md` - file keeps content for the **“Code”** tab for a button component
 - `overview.md` - file keeps content for the **“Overview”** tab for a button component